wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 but only the hens.
 Where was he？ I was wondering.

 I checked the hen-house.
 There he was!
 Little flower sat deeply inside the hen-house.
 I called him out.
 Oh ho!
 What had happened?
-Little flower lost one of his eyes with blood.
+Little flower's face was full of blood and lost one of his eyes.

 It was not hard to imagine.